KristijanManovski/Portfolio/README.md

 __Postman__

-• Skilled in utilizing Jira for project management and issue tracking, I proficiently create bug reports to identify and document software defects.
+• Skilled in designing and executing test suites, I meticulously validate API endpoints, verify data integrity, and assess performance metrics to ensure optimal system functionality.

-• By utilizing Postman's robust features such as assertions, scripts, and test runners, I verify response data, assess performance, and validate integrations, contributing to the overall quality and reliability of software systems.
+• Skilled in utilizing Postman's features such as assertions, scripts, and test runners to verify functionality, assess performance, and validate integrations, contributing to robust and reliable software systems.

+• With proficiency in creating and managing collections, environments, and variables, I orchestrate complex testing scenarios and automate repetitive tasks, enhancing testing efficiency and productivity.

+• I am proficient in utilizing Postman's collaboration features to facilitate teamwork, share test cases, and synchronize testing efforts across distributed teams, contributing to seamless software development and delivery processes.

 __Mind maps & Diagrams__